zulip/zulip/docs/production/upgrade-or-modify.md

 contract.

-If you need an unreleased feature, the best path is usually to upgrade to Zulip master using [upgrade-zulip-from-git][].
-Before upgrading to master, make sure you understand:
+If you need an unreleased feature, the best path is usually to upgrade to Zulip main using [upgrade-zulip-from-git][].
+Before upgrading to main, make sure you understand:

-* In Zulip's version numbering scheme, `master` will always be "newer" than the latest maintenance release (E.g. `3.1` or `2.1.6`) and "older" than the next major release (E.g. `3.0` or `4.0`).
+* In Zulip's version numbering scheme, `main` will always be "newer" than the latest maintenance release (E.g. `3.1` or `2.1.6`) and "older" than the next major release (E.g. `3.0` or `4.0`).
-* The `master` branch is under very active development; dozens of new changes are integrated into it on most days.
-The `master` branch can have thousands of changes not present in the latest release (all of which will be included in our next major release).
-On average `master` usually has fewer total bugs than the latest release (because we fix hundreds of bugs in every major release) but it might have some bugs that are more severe than we would consider acceptable for a release.
+* The `main` branch is under very active development; dozens of new changes are integrated into it on most days.
+The `main` branch can have thousands of changes not present in the latest release (all of which will be included in our next major release).
+On average `main` usually has fewer total bugs than the latest release (because we fix hundreds of bugs in every major release) but it might have some bugs that are more severe than we would consider acceptable for a release.
-* We deploy `master` to chat.zulip.org and zulip.com on a regular basis (often daily), so it's very important to the project that it be stable.
+* We deploy `main` to chat.zulip.org and zulip.com on a regular basis (often daily), so it's very important to the project that it be stable.
 Most regressions will be minor UX issues or be fixed quickly, because we need them to be fixed for Zulip Cloud.
-* The development community is very interested in helping debug issues that arise when upgrading from the latest release to master, since they provide us an opportunity to fix that category of issue before our next major release.
+* The development community is very interested in helping debug issues that arise when upgrading from the latest release to main, since they provide us an opportunity to fix that category of issue before our next major release.
 (Much more so than we are in helping folks debug other custom changes).
 That said, we cannot make any guarantees about how quickly we'll resolve an issue to folks without a formal support contract.
-* We do not support downgrading from `master` to earlier versions, so if downtime for your Zulip server is unacceptable, make sure you have a current [backup](../production/export-and-import.html#backups) in case the
+* We do not support downgrading from `main` to earlier versions, so if downtime for your Zulip server is unacceptable, make sure you have a current [backup](../production/export-and-import.html#backups) in case the